SeoHyunWoong/xwoojin.github.io/aboutme.md

 <p class="about-text">
 <span class="fa fa-heart about-icon"></span>
-There are million things that I'm interested in, but let me just list three from the top (Excluding computers and programming)<br>
+There are million things that I'm interested in, but let me just list three from the top (excluding computers and programming)
 <p class="about-text">
-<strong>Cars</strong>
+<strong>Cars</strong><br>
 I love driving cars in general.<br>
 I love it enough that I made multiple roadtrips between Seattle and New York / Seattle and Los Angeles.<br>
 I currently drive Audi A7 55TDI (2016).<br>